RandiAlhassoun/My_Colors/README.md

  </div>

-### Big Idea
+## Big Idea
 Inclusion

 ## Challenge Statement
+helping people who are struggling with finding and identifying colors

 ## Solution Concept
+A tool for people who have hard time identifying colors and wishes there was a way to specify and save colors from real life so that they have reference palette

 ## Technologies & Tools
+[![SwiftUI][SwiftUI-img]][SwiftUI-url]   [![Sketch][Sketch-img]][Sketch-url]

 ## Demo

 ## Challenge Summary

-# Overveiw

-A Graphics & Design platform that helps people whom are struggling with finding and identifying colors.

-### Proposed Solution

-A tool for people who have hard time identifying colors and wishes there was a way to specify and save colors from real life so that they have reference palette.

-### Problem Statment

-People have hard times  identifying and save colors that they find in real life.

-# User stories
-- The user wants a way that can help easily identifying colors of nature
-- The user wants to label frequently used colors
-- The user wants to create Color palettes

-# Success Criteria

-- Project is completed on time
-- Project meet the functionals requirements
-- Project team satisfaction target is achieved

-# Tools

-[![SwiftUI][SwiftUI-img]][SwiftUI-url]   [![Sketch][Sketch-img]][Sketch-url]

-# Team
+## Team

 <a href="https://www.linkedin.com/in/roba-alghanmi-181224205/">Roba Alghanmi </a> -
 <a href="https://www.linkedin.com/in/rand-alhassoun-b067b91a3/">Rand Alhassoun </a>